 Dance is extremely important for the young child!
 Creative movement is a joyful way for our youngest children to explore movement through age-appropriate music and an introduction to ballet, tap, and jazz fundamentals.
 Students will work on developing motor skills, rhythm, coordination and balance.
 Creative Movement explores the foundational movement patterns, musicality, and collaboration with other young dancers while encouraging creativity and fun.
 Dancers must be potty trained to register for this class.
 Please see dress code.

 About the Instructor: Tina is a dedicated mother of four who homeschools and has a deep passion for both children and animals.
 She has rescued nearly 500 cats and dogs, specializing in feral cats and bottle babies, she has fostered more than 15 children, many of whom have successfully reunited with their biological families while she remains a cherished “Auntie” figure in their lives.
 With a background in gymnastics and movement, she loves inspiring young minds to build confidence and strength.
-A U.S. Air Force veteran, she also serves on the board of the Oregon Coast Military Museum.
-Deeply committed to her community, she believes volunteerism is what makes the world go round and dedicates much of her time to giving back.
+A U.S. Air Force veteran, she is deeply committed to her community.
+Tina believes volunteerism is what makes the world go round and dedicates much of her time to giving back.

 C.R.O.W.
 Center for the Performing Arts